CSC207-2022F-UofT/course-project-kronos/README.md

 ## Solid Principles

-We ensured that all the project followed all the SOLID principles.
+We ensured that the project followed all the SOLID principles.

 ## MVP

-The project follows the MVP model.
+The project mainly follows the MVP model.
+However, to ensure clean architecture, we implemented controllers and presenters separately.

 ## GitHub Features